Ideas for rainy days

 Brave the weather and be rewarded with a glimpse of our wonderful wildlife.
 Yorkshire’s finest salmon river, the Esk, for example, becomes a veritable salmon highway in the autumn and winter rain – these amazing fish need the river in full flow to be able to leap weirs on their way upstream.
 Dippers also thrive on fast-flowing rivers, bobbing in and out of the water to feed, whatever the current.
 Otters are more elusive, but a good tip in rain is to seek shelter under a bridge, where you might find their footprints or spraints (droppings) preserved from the elements – it’s one of the ways that our ecologists record the presence of otters in the National Park.

-Rain doesn't stop play at East Barnby Outdoor Centre – their ‘Canoe the Esk’ sessions and ‘Sea Kayak Adventure Days’ go ahead in most weathers, giving you a closer look at two very different National Park landscapes.
-Rough sea conditions and high river water levels occasionally mean a postponed trip, but otherwise, getting wet is half the fun when you have a paddle in your hand.
-For activity dates, see our calendar of events.
+Rain doesn't stop play at East Barnby Outdoor Centre – their 'Bushcraft and Beck Adventure', 'Canoe Adventure' along the Esk and ‘Kayaking at Runswick Bay’ sessions go ahead in most weathers, giving you a closer look at two very different National Park landscapes.
+Rough sea conditions and high river water levels occasionally mean a postponed trip, but otherwise, getting wet is half the fun.

 Similarly a Real Staithes foreshore experience will go ahead regardless of the weather.
 Their advice?
 Wear suitable clothing so you enjoy being out in the rain, it can be really invigorating!